zahiruldu/global.hackathon/Teams/TzarKodex/ABOUT.md

- I will update it soon.
+## Still brainstorming, I will update it soon.